MUDE-2025/GA1.2/README.md

-# Group assignment 1.2: Taylor-made approximations
+# Group assignment 1.2: Streams & series

 *Due: Friday, September 12, 2025.
 This assignment is still ungraded.
 You do not need to submit anything.*